Nickel is a silver-colored metal found naturally in the environment. It’s often mixed with other metals to make various items, including:

 - fluid-filled blisters

-The rash usually lasts between two and four weeks after exposure.
+The rash usually lasts from two to four weeks after exposure.

 In rare cases, a nickel allergy can also lead to respiratory problems, including: